Home > Society > Currency

 As time went on, more coin caches were found and put into circulation, resulting in currency inflation.
 Eventually, it became difficult and cumbersome to transport the stars needed for large transactions.
 To solve this problem, various governments began issuing paper currency that could be exchanged for fixed numbers of stars at the municipal bank.
 These eventually merged and evolved into two large systems of representative money, controlled by the Orlisian and Wywish governments.

-Although easy to use for daily transactions, banknotes can only be exchanged for stars at specific reserve banks, which can be annoying to those who need stellium on short notice or have complicated relationships with the law.
-They are commonly used by civilians, while many adventurers and traders only deal in stars.
+Although easy to use for daily transactions, banknotes can only be exchanged for stars at specific reserve banks, which can be inconvenient for those who need stellium on short notice or have complicated relationships with the law.
+They are commonly used by civilians, while many adventurers and traders only deal in coins.

 Paper money was first developed in Wywick.
 They evolved from offering slips - small printed cards that would be offered to the spirits in lieu of proper gifts in years of poor harvests.
 During stellium shortages in frontier towns, monetary values were written onto them and used as a temporary medium of exchange.
 Eventually, they were redesigned into a widespread currency.